-The next board meeting will be Tuesday, May 28, at 7:00 PM at the Offices of Monday & Monday, (CPA), Suite D, East Victoria Court.
+The next board meeting will be Tuesday, February 25, at 7:00 PM at the Offices of Monday & Monday, (CPA), Suite D, East Victoria Court.
 All members invited.

 If you are applying for a new license and you do not have an FCC Registration Number (FRN), you will be required to use your Social Security Number (SSN) the first time.
 It is best to go to the FCC web site and register to immediately receive an FRN number.
 Go to http://wireless.fcc.gov/uls/index.htm?job=home and register with the FCC and get your FRN.
 It's a simple process.

 Also, if you are upgrading from Tech Plus license that was obtained via the General Class exam before March 21, 1987, a copy of the proof will be required such as an expired license with a starting date before March 21, 1987 or other proof, such as a dated callbook.

 All VE Sessions are scheduled to be held at VFW Post 7032 on 1108 Mumford Road, Greenville, NC.
 Exams will start promptly at 6:30 PM.
 MAP BELOW.
 For latest information or questions, email Gary, KK5GC, VE Liaison ve @ w4amc.com. (remove spaces).

 For more information, contact Jeff Meyer, K4DKW.